ethereum/EIPs/EIPS/eip-5XXX.md

 The exchangeRate during the block that a first user first calls `redeem` or `mature` after maturity.

-OPTIONAL - This method can be used to provide needed data for the calculation of interest post-maturity, but interfaces and other contracts MUST NOT expect this method to be present.
+OPTIONAL - This method can be used to provide needed data for the calculation of interest post-maturity, but interfaces and other contracts MUST NOT expect this method to be present. _Alberto: Optionality in ERCs is better avoided.
+Not everyone will implement it, therefore integrators must assume it might not be there, and leads to a proliferation of `safe*` methods._

 MUST _NOT_ revert.